 Hay Scented Fern

 Walking in the Vermont woodlands, along rushing streams and tall pines, hay scented fern fills the air with it’s sweet perfume.
 Being in these woods always reminds me of my childhood, so similar to the forests I grew up hiking in when venturing out of the city as a kid.
-Burying my head in the fern’s leaves, sighing with pleasure as I take in the scent, I remember the long love affair I’ve had with this fern over the years.
+Burying my head in the fern’s leaves, sighing with pleasure as I take in the scent, I remember the long love affair I’ve had with this fern for so many years.

 When I was a little girl I spent a lot of time on a small island off the coast of Maine.
 The walk from the dock to our cabin by the seashore was a relaxed stroll through beautiful wildflowers, cabins by the sea, and tall old pines.
 I must have taken this same walk thousands of times… carried by my mother as a baby, walking with my friends as a teenager.